 - Sprinkle the cornstarch on top of the pie filling and toss everything together until the cornstarch is evenly distributed.

-- Roll the pie dough out into a roughly circular shape, at least 2½ - 3 inches larger than the pie dish.
-The dough should be about 3 mm thick.
+- Remove one pie dough disc from the fridge and roll it out into a roughly circular shape about 3 mm thick.
+The pie dough circle should be at least 2 1/2 - 3 inches larger than the pie dish.

 - Transfer the apple pie filling into the pie dish.
 Drizzle the caramelised syrup evenly on top of the filling.
 If the syrup has thickened up too much, reheat it briefly until runny.

-- Brush the pie crust strips with the egg wash (or milk for an egg-free version) and sprinkle lightly with caster sugar.
+- Just before baking, brush the pie crust lattice or lid with the egg wash (or milk for an egg-free version) and sprinkle lightly with caster sugar.